The Origins of Buddhism [Asia Society]

 "A short essay that explores how Buddhism grew out of Hinduism and spread from India to the rest of Asia.
 How does Buddhism vary from place to place, sect to sect?
 Learn about how the spread of ideas combine of new beliefs with existing thoughts and practices."

-Digest, Freeman Spogli Institute for International Studies, Stanford
+Introduction to Buddhism [SPICE Digest, Freeman Spogli Institute for International Studies, Stanford University]

 A brief overview of the origins and basic tenets of Buddhism.